Tkko/Flutter_Pinput/README.md

 </div>

-Flutter package to create easily customizable Pin code input field, that your designers can't even draw in Figma 🤭
+Flutter Pinput is a package that provides an easy-to-use and customizable Pin code input field.
+It offers several features such as animated decoration switching, form validation, SMS autofill, custom cursor, copying from clipboard, and more.
+It also provides beautiful examples that you can choose from.

 **If you are using Flutter version <3.7.0 you have to use Pinput version 2.2.21**

-`Bonus tip: 🤫 Tell your PM that you need a week to implement the feature and chill with your friends meanwhile.`

 ## Features:
 - Animated Decoration Switching